 SuperRatings' Pension of the Year three years in a row4

-Australians lost more than $176 million to scammers in 20201.
+Australians lost almost $176 million to scammers in 20201.
 Find out how to stay safe from scams.

 The Australian Competition and Consumer Commission’s (ACCC) Scamwatch has warned scammers continue to use the spread of COVID-19 to take advantage of people across Australia.

 Scamwatch received over 5,170 scam reports mentioning coronavirus in 2020, with more than $6.2 million in reported losses since the outbreak of the pandemic.